What Is The Setting For Wonder

 The Physical Setting: New York City and Beecher Prep

 The primary physical setting of Wonder is New York City, specifically Manhattan, and within that, the prestigious private school, Beecher Prep.
 Palacio doesn't explicitly describe every street corner or building, but she carefully crafts a sense of place that is both familiar and unique.
-The depiction of New York is not a glamorous, postcard version; it's a lived-in, realistic portrayal of a bustling city.
+Also, the depiction of New York is not a glamorous, postcard version; it's a lived-in, realistic portrayal of a bustling city.
 This realism is important because it grounds the story in a tangible reality, making Auggie's challenges feel more relatable, even universal.

 The Temporal Setting: The Present and its Impact